islamtoba/Restful_Booking_Project/README.md

 * User Guide: Refer to the User Guide for detailed information on how to use the Restful Boker application.

 ## Contributing
 * We welcome contributions from the community.
-To contribute to XYZ Bank, follow these steps:
+To contribute to Restful Boker application, follow these steps:

 ## Fork the repository.
 * Create a new branch for your feature or bug fix.